sanfrancesco/prerendercloud-nodejs/README.md

   .then(pdfBuffer => fs.writeFileSync("out.pdf", pdfBuffer, { encoding: null }));
 ```

-Node.js client for [https://www.prerender.cloud/](https://www.prerender.cloud/) for **pre-rendering** (server-side rendering), or taking **screenshots** of webpages or converting webpages to **PDFs**.

-The pre-render/server-side rendering functionality of this library (as opposed to mere screenshots/pdfs) is meant to be included in an existing web server where 404s are rendered as index.html
+The pre-render/server-side rendering functionality of this package (as opposed to mere screenshots/pdfs) is meant to be included in an existing web server where 404s are rendered as index.html

 * For an all-in-one single-page app web server plus server-side rendering see: https://github.com/sanfrancesco/prerendercloud-server